emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 4. To learn more about how to edit and configure issues, including adding subtasks, see [Create an issue and subtask](https://support.atlassian.com/jira-software-cloud/docs/create-an-issue-and-a-sub-task/).
     **Note that you can only create subtasks if your adminstrator has enabled this feature.**

-5. You can organize your stories to be under [epics](https://www.atlassian.com/agile/tutorials/epics), which may span multiple sprints.
+5. You can organize your stories to be under [epics](https://www.atlassian.com/agile/tutorials/epics), which may span multiple sprints. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*

 ## Step 3: Start sprint

 1. Click **Start sprint**.
-2. In the pop-up window, specify the name of the sprint.
-You can also specify the duration or the start and end date.
+2. In the pop-up window, specify the details related to the sprint:
+    - The name of the sprint.
+    - The duration and the start and end date.

     ![specify details of sprint](sprint-details.png)

-**It is recommended to not edit the details of a spring after it has started.**
+**Warning:** Avoid editing the details of a sprint after starting as it can disrupt tracking and reporting.

 ## Conclusion

 Now you've learned how to create, fill, and start a sprint.
-This makes managing large projects in your teams much easier.
+This allows you to efficiently manage large projects in your team.

+For more information on sprint management and best practices, see [Jira Cloud resources](https://support.atlassian.com/jira-software-cloud/resources/).